damanic/ls1-module-updatecenter/readme.md

 Before running a forced update you should consider blocking updates to any lemonstand module that you have changed locally and not assigned to a repository - otherwise your changes may be overwritten.

+#Restoring Core Lemonstand Versions
+If at some point you want to revert back to the last module release from Lemonstand you can do this by removing the repository config selection in `/updatecenter/setup/` and then doing a forced update.
+Note: Any alterations that were made to the database schema will not be rolled back.

 #Common Issues
 ###Update process successfully completed but update did not apply
 If a module has been added to your modules directory via FTP or not via lemonstands update manager, the files may not be PHP writable.